DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 Criteria for contribution:
 - anybody may submit a contribution to collections
 - tracking of contributions gives appropriate attribution
-- contributors agree to release of any licensing terms for origin of data
+- participants may be required to agree to a contributor license agreement affirming they have content rights or are the origin source of any contributions made

 The working group is responsible for insuring a framework for contribution is in place.